 Compile the punch list from the comments provided at the inspection and supply type written copy to the CONTRACTOR.
 Upon distribution of the punch list items to the CONTRACTOR, the punch list time allotment shall commence.

-At the time of the CONTRACTOR’s notice of presumptive completion of the work, which shall include all valve and manhole adjustments, complete signal systems and streetlight assemblies which are operational with permanent power, all permanent signage, striping and other pavement markings and all other work, excepting punch list items and clean up, the CONTRACTOR will receive a Notice of Substantial Completion from the ENGINEER.
+At the time of the CONTRACTOR’s notice of presumptive completion of the work, which shall include all valve and manhole adjustments, video inspection approvals for sewer systems, complete signal systems and streetlight assemblies which are operational with permanent power, all permanent signage, striping and other pavement markings and all other work, excepting punch list items and clean up, the CONTRACTOR will receive a Notice of Substantial Completion from the ENGINEER.
 On the date of the Notice of Substantial Completion, the time specified in the contract for completion of the work will terminate.
 Thereafter, the CONTRACTOR shall complete all work on the punch list and required clean up within thirty (30) calendar days or other time as agreed to by the CONTRACTOR and the ENGINEER.
 Granting of additional time shall not be considered a compensable time extension.

 Scheduled completion of the punch list shall not exceed thirty (30) calendar days from date of the punch list letter or as otherwise agreed to by the CONTRACTOR and ENGINEER.